sjbennett123/polarlarp/content/background/bloody_fist.md

 “He stands shorter than your average Orc but very stout in stature.
 His arms and shoulders are covered in Wolf White fur with streaks of blood across them.
 His hands are covered with wolf claws as a proper shaman would, used for ritual and rending the flesh of his foes who try to bring harm to the Bloody Fist.
 His face and neck with the blood of other Orcs smeared on it to link them spiritually.
 When he walks among the other Fist members, they part the way out of respect for his ability as a healer and trust when he says how to tend to the wounded”

 Uktena was brought into the life of being a healer when he saved his older brother during the last Bloody fist was with his last bit of healing magic before passing out.
 His whole life he spent mending the wounds of the Bloody Fist.
 From just basic healing arts to purging spirit effects, Uktena devoted his life to spirit healing and the war effort of the Bloody Fist.
-While he is an impressive healer, he is also very impressive in combat with his claws in defending those who are wounded amoung the Bloody Fist.
+While he is an impressive healer, he is also very impressive in combat with his claws in defending those who are wounded among the Bloody Fist.

 ### Honor Guard